 millisecond_epoch = (tweet_id >> 22) + 1288834974657

 This is useful for two reasons.
-First, you can compute the exact post-time of any tweet without making an API call, which is handy for backfill jobs that need to dedupe or order by time.
-Second, since_id: and max_id: give you tweet-level rather than date-level boundaries on result windows: invaluable when you are paginating a high-volume keyword over hours and want to resume exactly where you left off without re-fetching seen tweets.
+First, you can compute the exact post-time of any tweet without making an API call, which is handy for backfill jobs that dedupe or order by time.
+Second, since_id: and max_id: give you tweet-level rather than date-level boundaries on result windows, which is invaluable when you are paginating a high-volume keyword over hours and want to resume exactly where you left off without re-fetching tweets you have already seen.

-For a deeper walkthrough of pulling historical tweet sets, see Historical Data.
+For a deeper walkthrough of pulling historical tweet sets, see our guide on searching old tweets.

 Geographical Filters

-A reality check before you go deep here: only an estimated 1-2% of tweets carry precise geolocation data.
+A reality check before you go deep here: only an estimated 1 to 2 percent of tweets carry precise geolocation data.
 X removed precise location tagging from the main iOS and Android apps in June 2019, and most users never opted in to begin with.
 Geo filters are still useful, but expect thin coverage.

 | Operator | Description | Example |